qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 Attribute groups are numbered such that they can be easily referenced by multiple function definitions or global variables.
-Consumers of Base Profile compliant programs must not rely on a particular numbering, but instead look for function to which an attribute with the name `"entry_point"` is attached to determine which one to invoke when the program is launched.
+Consumers of Base Profile compliant programs must not rely on a particular numbering, but instead look for the function to which an attribute with the name `"entry_point"` is attached to determine which one to invoke when the program is launched.

 Within the restrictions imposed by the Base Profile, the number of qubits that